gabrielnguyen2603/SQL-Project/README.md

 # Business Question:
 - Which countries or regions have received the most IDA funding over time, and how has this changed since 2011?

-- What is the distribution of funding types (credits, grants, guarantees) across different countries, and what patterns emerge?

 - How have funding volumes responded to major global events, such as the COVID-19 pandemic or natural disasters?

 - Which sectors or project types have attracted the largest share of IDA resources, and how has this evolved?